marhensa/kohya-config/README.md

 *   `Learning rate:` `0.0001`
 *   `Text Encoder learning rate:` `0.0001`
 *   `Unet learning rate (Optional):` `0.0001`
+    *   `0.0001` is a recommended **STARTING POINT** for Adafactor/AdamW8bit with LoRA.
+    *   Requires testing checkpoints from different epochs.
+    *   If the model learns too slowly (loss decreases minimally), consider cautiously increasing (e.g., 0.00015, 0.0002).
-    *   `0.0001` is a recommended **STARTING POINT** for Adafactor/AdamW8bit with LoRA. `0.00005` might be too slow. `0.00035` or higher increases risk of instability/poor results.
+    *   `0.00005` might be too slow. `0.00035` or higher increases risk of instability/poor results.
 Requires testing and potential adjustment based on results.
 *   `Network Rank (Dimension):` `64`
 *   `Network Alpha:` `64`
     *   Rank 64 is a good balance for quality/speed/VRAM on 12GB.
 Lower rank (e.g., 32) is faster but might capture less detail.
 Higher (e.g., 128) requires more VRAM/time.
 Alpha is often set equal to Rank.